PODCAST: The Role of Patient Organizations in Increasing Representation at the Clinical Trial Site Level

 Why we must keep telling our truths even when our voices shake.

 Because survivorship isn’t the end of the story.
+It’s the beginning of a new one.

 And somewhere right now, there’s another young woman standing in her kitchen, realizing a gallon of milk is suddenly too heavy.
 The gallon of milk that represents so much of the weight that others can’t see and that many of us carry for a lifetime.
 The gallon that is so filled with gratitude for the blessing of life, yet heavy with the other things.
 This is the truth about survivorship, and the gallon of milk is in some ways carried as well by those who love us.